- Ph.D. in Zoology, Michigan State University, 2015

-Wiser measured the fitness of E. coli at many points along their evolutionary history, and fit mathematical models to the data to both explain how fitness changes and to predict how it would continue to change over time.
+Mike measured the fitness of E. coli at many points along their evolutionary history, and fit mathematical models to the data to both explain how fitness changes and to predict how it would continue to change over time.
 The major result of his research is that even after thousands of generations adapting to a specific environment, the E. coli bacteria is still evolving.
-And the mathematical function that best describes their changes is one that doesn't have an upper bound to it, meaning it increase indefinitely over time.
+And the mathematical function that best describes their changes is one that doesn't have an upper bound to it, meaning it increases indefinitely over time.

 In the future, Wiser hopes to teach at a university.